04nd01/fitjunction/README.md

 ##Motivation
 I've logged a lot of fitness data in the past years.
 Jogging, weight lifting, steps and heart rate to name a few.
 Some of that data is lost forever in services that have since been discontinued.
 To get the most out of my data collection efforts I'm in the process of creating a self-hosted centralized database of all quantified-self metrics that are of interest to me.
 Fitbit is the first step.

 Fitjunction will extract more detailed data from your Fitbit account than the built-in export function will.
 Whether you'd like to run more advanced analytics or you just want to have an offline backup fitjunction will give your data back to you.
-To that end the database structure has been kept close to the structure provided by Fitbit and every single day of fitness data queried from the Fitbit API is stored as a .json file.
+To that end the database structure has been kept close to the structure provided by Fitbit and the raw data for every single day queried from the Fitbit API is stored as a .json file.

 ##Fitbit API setup
 You'll need to create your own Fitbit app for this but it only takes a few minutes.
 Go to https://dev.Fitbit.com/apps and create an app with the following settings: